extension-js/docs/Development/Modern JavaScript/TypeScript.md

 #### Automatic TypeScript Support

-If your extension has TypeScript installed but no `tsconfig.json` file, `extension-create` will attempt to automate the integration process by creating a `tsconfig.json` file at the project root, with the following defaults:
+If your extension has TypeScript installed but no `tsconfig.json` file, `Extension` will attempt to automate the integration process by creating a `tsconfig.json` file at the project root, with the following defaults:

 ```json5
 compilerOptions: {